Trademark Registration in Canada

 Trademarks in Canada are registered through the Canadian Intellectual Property Office (CIPO).

 Canada is a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
-For further information regarding our services for trademark filing through the Madrid System click here.
+We offer services for trademark filing through the Madrid System.

 When filing an application the owner will have the option to present their logo in color or in black and white.
 Presenting the logo in black and white allows the trademark holder to use it in any combination of colors.
 Upon request, it is possible to claim color as a feature of the trademark.
 This will restrict its use to the colors claimed in the trademark application.